-- go to the Shows tab to watch shows on-demand
+- Go to the OnDemand tab to watch Movies, Docos or Shows.

-This site includes animations, podcasts, streamed television programmes and online activities to help you develop your te reo Māori skills.
+This site is the website for the Te Whanake set of textbooks.
+It includes animations, podcasts, streamed television programmes and online activities to help you develop your te reo Māori skills.

 Tips: This a dual language website which means you can choose whether you want to view the content in English or in Māori.

 There are also some great Māori dictionaries available online to help you with your te reo skills.

 This is a bilingual dictionary that includes language entries, idioms and explanations about grammar.

 - Enter a Māori or English word or phrase in the search box.